harrelchris/evesso/README.md

 # EveSSO

-SSO Authorization for Eve Online
+SSO Authorization for Eve Online.
+EveSSO will perform the authorization process as needed, store your access and refresh tokens, and refresh your access token as needed.
+It will then provide the required header for your requests.

 ## Installation